***** DISCLAIMER *****

 THE LISTING OF SPECIFIC OR CUMULATIVE CASE RESULTS IN THIS WEBPAGE IS PROVIDED FOR YOUR REVIEW.
 YOU NEED TO BE AWARE THAT ACTUAL CASE RESULTS DEPEND UPON A VARIETY OF FACTORS THAT ARE UNIQUE TO EACH CASE.
 THE CASE RESULTS PROVIDED DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY CASE UNDERTAKEN BY THIS LAW FIRM.

-Attempted Malicious Wounding and Use of a Firearm in the Commision of Attempted
+Attempted Malicious Wounding and Use of a Firearm in the Commission of

 Our client retained us after being charged with four offenses in Northampton County: Reckless Handling of a Firearm (misdemeanor), Discharge of a Firearm in Public (misdemeanor), Attempted Malicious Wounding (felony), and Use of a Firearm in the Commission of Attempted Malicious Wounding (felony).
 The charges stemmed from a large-scale altercation inside and in the parking lot of a popular restaurant and bar on US-13 in Northampton County.
 Our client was viciously beaten by a mob of alleged gang members inside of the establishment.
 It was alleged that he retreated to a vehicle in the parking lot, retrieved a firearm, and fired into the crowd.
 During the altercation in the parking lot, our client was shot in the shin.
 Various pieces of evidence were obtained from the scene linking our client to the discharge of a weapon.
 Several of the individuals involved in the assault upon our client were charged and later convicted of felonious mob assault and related offenses.
 A month after the incident our client was questioned by the chief of police of the small town where the incident occurred, and was subsequently booked on the charges.
 After being denied bond in General District Court while represented by a court-appointed attorney, we were retained and were successful in having a bond granted to our client.
 Leading up to trial, the Commonwealth Attorney of Northampton County refused to plea bargain the case at all – he would not consider a guilty plea to misdemeanor offenses.
 Prior to trial, we filed a motion to suppress an incriminating statement made by our client during the interrogation process.
 After a full hearing on the motion, the judge GRANTED our motion to suppress, and barred the prosecution from introducing any statements made by our client as they were obtained in violation of our client’s constitutional rights.
 During the trial, at the close of the Commonwealth’s case, the judge GRANTED our motion to strike the Commonwealth’s evidence and DISMISSED the two felony charges, holding that the Commonwealth failed to meet their burden of proof.
 At the close of trial, the judge found our client NOT GUILTY of one of the two remaining misdemeanor offenses, convicting him only of discharging the firearm in public, a misdemeanor.